Benny Morris: Shlomo Ben-Ami

-Shlomo Ben-Ami, a historian and former Israeli Minister of Foreign Affairs, praised Morris' book The Birth of the Palestinian Refugee Problem Revisited' (2008).
-He called it "the single most important work on the thorniest moral and political issue underlying the Israeli-Palestinian conundrum" and suggested it is likely to become "the most definitive study of the first Arab-Israeli war."
+Shlomo Ben-Ami, a historian and former Israeli Minister of Foreign Affairs, praised Morris's book The Birth of the Palestinian Refugee Problem Revisited' (2008).
+He called it "the single most important work on the thorniest moral and political issue underlying the Israeli–Palestinian conundrum" and suggested it is likely to become "the most definitive study of the first Arab–Israeli war."

-However, Ben-Ami criticised Morris' drawing of an "awkward symmetry" between the Palestinian refugee crisis and the "forced emigration" of Jews from the Arab world.
-Like Yoav Gelber, he was also unconvinced by Morris' characterization of the 1948 conflict as an Islamic Jihad.
+However, Ben-Ami criticised Morris's drawing of an "awkward symmetry" between the Palestinian refugee crisis and the "forced emigration" of Jews from the Arab world.
+Like Yoav Gelber, he was also unconvinced by Morris's characterization of the 1948 conflict as an Islamic Jihad.

-In his own book Scars of War, Wounds of Peace, Ben-Ami observed that Morris' "thesis about the birth of the Palestine refugee problem being not by design but by the natural logic and evolution of war is not always sustained by the very evidence he himself provides: 'cultured officers ... had turned into base murderers and this not in the heat of battle ... but out of a system of expulsion and destruction; the less Arabs remained, the better; this principle is the political motor for the expulsions and atrocities' [quoting from Morris' major 2004 work 'The Birth of the Palestinian Refugee Problem Revisited']".
+In his own book Scars of War, Wounds of Peace, Ben-Ami observed that Morris's "thesis about the birth of the Palestine refugee problem being not by design but by the natural logic and evolution of war is not always sustained by the very evidence he himself provides: 'cultured officers ... had turned into base murderers and this not in the heat of battle ... but out of a system of expulsion and destruction; the less Arabs remained, the better; this principle is the political motor for the expulsions and atrocities' [quoting from Morris's major 2004 work 'The Birth of the Palestinian Refugee Problem Revisited']".